Revolt of Ghent (1379–1385)

 The Revolt of Ghent (1379-1385) was an uprising by the city of Ghent against the count of Flanders and the king of France.
 Under the leadership of successively Jan Hyoens, Philip van Artevelde and Frans Ackerman, Ghent rebelled against Count Louis II of Flanders, Duke Philip the Bold of Burgundy and King Charles VI of France.
 It was an expression of the growing power of the Third Estate and of economic ties with England that had been strained by the Hundred Years' War.
 After six years of war, Ghent submitted to the ducal authority while avoiding further punishment.
-The dream of an autonomous city-state has failed and the era of royal centralization continued.
+The dream of an autonomous city-state failed, and the era of royal centralization continued.

 Outbreak of the Revolt

 Count Louis of Flanders (also known as Louis of Male) had allowed the city of Bruges to dig a canal to the Lys in Deinze.
 Ghent was thus threatened to miss out on a lot of income from its staple port status.
 In May 1379, when the Bruges canal diggers had entered the Ghent area at Sint-Joris, they were attacked by the White Chaperons led by Hyoens (so-called because they wore white chaperons on their heads).
 Bailiff Rogier van Outrive arrested a White Chaperon.
 In reprisal, the citizens of Ghent killed the bailiff and burned down the count's new castle at Wondelgem.
 Other fortifications in the area were also pillaged.
 The weavers moved through Flemish towns and managed to provoke a general revolt against Louis of Male, except for Oudenaarde and Dendermonde.
-After this triumph Hyoens died on October 1, 1379.
+After this triumph Hyoens died on 1 October 1379.
 He was given a lordly funeral.

 Response from Count Louis of Flanders

 Louis's son-in-law Philip the Bold, Duke of Burgundy, advanced to Flanders and was able to bring about a truce that required concessions from the count.
 Louis in vain sought support in Paris but he found support among noblemen from other Dutch regions.
 He unleashed a devastating war in the countryside, cut off river traffic to Ghent, and destroyed the windmills on which the urban food supply depended.
 Louis skillfully began to divide the coalition of towns opposing him.
 In May 1380 the Bruges weavers lost their power to smaller guilds, and Ypres surrendered in August.
 Louis had hundreds of rebels beheaded on the Grote Markt.
 Other cities now also gave up the fight, after which only Ghent kept the revolt going.
-On September 2, the Count laid siege to Ghent, but with winter approaching, he had to depart in October.
+On 2 September the Count laid siege to Ghent, but with winter approaching, he had to depart in October.
 Two further sieges also failed to capture the city, although in June 1381 Geraardsbergen, Ghent's last ally, was taken.
 The town was burned to the ground and its inhabitants massacred.